Psychology and Health

 Criminal Justice and Community Safety Placements

-You will take part in a proactive work placement where you experience the nature and range of work undertaken by the police and other criminal justice agencies.
-This provides you with a wide range of transferable skills and experience to help enhance your employability.
+Experience the nature and range of work carried out by the police and other criminal justice agencies on a work placement.
+You'll gain a range of skills to enhance your employability.